General SEO

 Unfortunately for all of us, Google will not distinguish between AI Overviews and organic search in Google Search Console.
 They will lump all the impressions and clicks together.

-So, if you’d like to track the visibility of AI Overviews for important queries, you’ll have to use third-party tools like ZipTie.
+If you’d like to track the visibility of AI Overviews for important queries, you can use Ahrefs.

 Considering that Google seems to be aligning AI Overviews with organic results, your best bet is to continue following SEO best practices and aim to rank high on Google itself.